-- be written on a named doctor's pad; - include the date of the missed tasks; - show in detail, the nature of the illness; - state that the student is "unable to complete the HSC assessment task".
+- be written on a named doctor's pad; - include the date of the missed tasks; - show in detail, the nature of the illness; - state that the student is 'unable to complete the HSC assessment task'.
 It is the student's responsibility to bring this to the attention of the medical practitioner; - show the length of time the student will be unfit for school, and - be produced immediately on return to school.

-If the student does not make the application to the relevant Deputy Principal on their next school day of attendance after the due date of the missed assessment task, a zero mark will be recorded.
+If the student does not submit the Illness/Misadventure Appeal to the relevant Head Teacher on their next school day of attendance, after the due date of the missed assessment task, a zero mark will be recorded.

-Before the Mid-Year and Final Reporting period, the Faculty Head Teacher and Deputy Principal consult with the Principal to consider student appeals.
-Once the Principal determines the action to be taken, the Head Teacher will inform the student and classroom teacher of the decision.
+Before the Mid-Year and Final Reporting period, the Faculty Head Teacher will consult with the Deputy Principal to consider student appeals.
+Once the Deputy Principal determines the action to be taken, the Head Teacher will inform the student and classroom teacher of the decision.
 The School Administrative Officer will generate an outcome letter which will be sent to the parent.